Towards Unified and Lossless Latent Space for 3D Molecular Latent Diffusion Modeling: Experiments

+\textbf{UAE-3D's Latents Present Structured Variations across Geometric Movements.} Figure~\ref{fig:tsne_aug} shows the t-SNE visualizations of UAE-3D's latent representation under different SE(3) augmentations.
+Each dot represents a molecular embedding in the latent space, and the color gradient from light to dark corresponds to an increase in the translation distance (middle) or the rotation angle (right) for the same molecule.
+We observe that the same molecule's representations remain close in the latent space and as the augmentation scale increases, the representation changes along a consistent direction.
+Figure~\ref{fig:rot_trans} shows that the representations change moving directions when the augmentation is switched from rotation to translation.
+These observations demonstrate that UAE-3D captures meaningful and structured variations in molecular representations across SE(3) augmentations.

+\textbf{3D Molecule Samples by UDM-3D.} We present 3D molecules generated by our method as case studies in Figure~\ref{fig:case_study}.
+The generated molecules are chemically valid and exhibit diverse and complex structures, showcasing UDM-3D's ability to generate realistic 3D molecular conformations.

-We conduct an ablation study on DiT by comparing it to a vanilla Transformer for \textit{de novo} 3D molecule generation on the QM9 dataset (Table~\ref{table:ablation_DiT}).
-The results show that DiT outperforms the vanilla Transformer across all metrics, which we attribute to its adaptive LayerNorm layers.
-These layers enable DiT to effectively handle data with varying noise scales, improving diffusion performance.
+\textbf{Ablating the DiT Backbone.} We compare DiT with alternative transformer-based architectures for \textit{de novo} 3D molecule generation on the QM9 dataset (\cf Table~\ref{table:ablation_dit}).
+Specifically, we evaluate against a vanilla Transformer and PerceiverIO\cite{PerceiverIO}, a modern architecture designed for structured inputs and outputs.
+The results show that DiT consistently outperforms both baselines across all metrics, which we attribute to its adaptive LayerNorm layers.
+These layers enable DiT to effectively handle data with varying noise scales, thereby improving diffusion performance.
+Moreover, when paired with alternative diffusion neural architectures such as Transformer or PerceiverIO, our UAE-3D framework still achieves meaningful and comparable performances, demonstrating its robustness to different backbone choices.
+While further hyperparameter tuning could potentially improve the performance of these alternatives, the results already highlight the advantage of DiT in our setting.